 Our 2012 Equity Incentive Plan (the "2012 Plan") was adopted by our Board of Directors on March 13, 2012, and approved by our stockholders on June 8, 2012.
-We adopted the 2012 Plan to promote the success and enhance the value of the Company by linking the individual interests of non-employee directors, employees and consultants to those of our stockholders and by providing such individuals with an incentive for outstanding performance in generating superior returns to our stockholders.
+We adopted the 2012 Plan to promote the success and enhance the value of the Company by linking the individual interests of non-employee directors, employees and consultants to those of our stockholders.
 The 2012 Plan provides flexibility to the Company in its ability to motivate, attract and retain the services of non-employee directors, employees, and consultants upon whose judgment, interest and special efforts the successful conduct of the Company's operation is largely dependent.
+Under the 2012 Equity Plan and pursuant to the Compensation Committee's practice, there were approximately 1,250 employees and five non-employee directors eligible to receive grants as of March 31, 2017.

-The 2012 Plan provides for the grant of "incentive stock options," as defined in Section 422 of the Code to employees, and for the grant of non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights, stock payments and performance awards, including performance stock units, to employees, consultants and non-employee directors.
+The 2012 Plan provides for the grant of "incentive stock options," as defined in Section 422 of the Code to employees, and for the grant of non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights, stock payments and performance awards, including performance stock units and cash awards, to employees, consultants and non-employee directors.